Nicokirr/PPGovFramework/docs/AdoptionPath.md

 ---
-#
+title: ADOPTION PATHS
+nav: Adoption Paths
+description: >
+    Building your adoption path is finding the right balance of actions to enable citizen and pro dev to build on the platform.
 ---
-# ADOPTION PATHS

-Building your adoption path is finding the right balance of actions to enable citizen and pro dev to build on the platform.

 * 60% of customers focus more on citizen rather than pro dev
-* 20% of customers develp both at the same time
+* 20% of customers develop both at the same time
 * 20% of customers focus more on pro dev rather than citizen dev